dftjr/reading-notes/gitnotes.md

 # VERSION CONTROL

+## What is it?

+A system that allows you to see various versions of a file, or files, by recording the changes.
+A coder can do the following things:

+- Revert a project or previous version
+- Track modifications
+- Compare changes

+## Types of VCS

+*(Click to reveal)*
 <details>
 <summary>Local VCS</summary>
 <br>
 A single database on a hard drive that stores file changes

+- Local database
 </details>

 <details>